 The story of Adam Lee Brown starts on February 5, 1974, in Hot Springs, Arkansas.
-He grown up in a working-class family where well-manner and hard-work was mandatory.
-Typical all-American boy with born-courage and sense for competition led his to through his childhood.
-Despite being very small, sometime described as “not much bigger than a number two pencil,” Adam was fearless.
+He grew up in a working-class family where good behavior and hard work were mandatory.
+Typical all-American boy with born-courage and sense for competition led him to through his childhood.
+Adam was fearless despite being very small, sometimes described as “not much bigger than a number two pencil,” Adam was fearless.
 He even earned the nickname “Psycho” for taking on the biggest players on his fifth-and-sixth-grade football team.

 Adam didn’t just use his uncommon courage on the football field.
 Below is an excerpt symbolic of his character from Eric Blehm’s biography of Adam, “Fearless: The Undaunted Courage and Ultimate Sacrifice of Navy SEAL Team SIX Operator Adam Brown“:

 [When he was in eighth grade,] Adam was hanging out with friends in front of the school one morning when a school bus pulled up and students poured out.
 Most of the kids headed to the front doors, but three boys stopped Richie Holden, who had Down syndrome, and taunted him by calling him names.
 Smaller than any of the bullies, Adam nevertheless marched over and stood in front of Richie.
 “If you want to pick on someone,” he said, “you can pick on me — if you think you’re big enough.”